Usman-T/nafs/DEV_NOTES.md

 - Streaks are now checked once a day when the user visits /challenges

 ## Complete Day for Streaks:

 You can only do complete day once in a day, and it will set a localStorage item witht he current date, the button and task completions will be disabled.
 A new confirmation screen will be shown before the user completes the day to ensure good work of it

 ## Complete a Challenge

 If current streak === challenge duration, nahhh
-If completions are all in consecutive *duration* days then we say challenge completed enroll in new one
+If completions are all in consecutive _duration_ days then we say challenge completed enroll in new one

 Nice the UI is made, we just gotta fix up all the steps.
 We do that one step at a time Like dont just go ahead and fix every fucking error in there, wire up each and every step one by one

 ## TODOs:

 ### feat: Guidance Page:

     - Fetch random ayah from Quran API and display on home screen (done)
     - Make daily ayah show up properly (done)
     - Add tafsir section to it (done)
     - Update database to create the following options for users:

- - Reflections
-       - Recent Surahs (3) + Progression
-       - Reading streak
+- Reflections - Recent Surahs (3) + Progression - Reading streak
   - View all Chapter (surahs) page to read (done)
   - View all Chapter (surahs) page to listen (done)
   - Specific Surah page (read):
     - Make Drawer trigger in the header (done)
     - Show info regarding the surah in (i) icon
     - Fetch and map Verses on the page and (x) option
     - Create an action to create reflection of specific ayah with reference to user
     - Create action to save ayahId with reference to the user
   - Fetch all reflections of user and display on /refs
   - Fetch all saved of user and display on /saved
   - Create specific ayah page by fetching a single ayah
   - IF REFLECTION ALREADY EXISTS, SHOW (SHOW REFLECTION) button instead of creating one
   - Audio page pointed to by the /audio will now fetch the surah info and show it for now
   - Hook up the Quran API CDN with it and use an <audio> tag
   - Then add audio suport for specific ayah page
   - Similarly use the CDN to make them work on the specific surah page
   - Create the command pallete search function which points to surahs and ayahs
   - Map the results of query properly

 ### fix: Bugs to be Fixed

     - Mobile users can pinch zoom (fixed)
     - Remove Header and Footer on search and guidance pages (fixed)
     - Onboarding shows up everytime the user opens app then redirects (fixed)
     - Better offline page support

 ## FIXES BEFORE SHIPPING

 - Make the onboarding flow full screened and fix all steps
   - Use a drawer for add tasks
   - A carousel for the challenge selection
   - Duration selection in a mid step (based on user level)
-- Add *optional tasks of the day* (worth 2 points instead of 1) at the end of onboaridng (not a modal)
+- Add _optional tasks of the day_ (worth 2 points instead of 1) at the end of onboaridng (not a modal)
   - Database chars for optional task
   - Show the optional task of the day modal at the start of each day